 Take the 322 bus from the direction of Alcudia or Can Picafort or from Pollensa.
 You can see the times here.

-If you are traveling from outside of the Alcudia area, then take any bus to Alcudia and change there.
+If you are travelling from outside of the Alcudia area, then take any bus to Alcudia and change there.

 Sightseeing in Puerto Pollensa.

-Even if you are staying in any of the other holiday resorts in North East Mallorca, I would reccomend spending some time in Puerto Pollensa.
+Even if you are staying in any of the other holiday resorts in North East Mallorca, I would recommend spending some time in Puerto Pollensa.

 As well as exploring the famous Puerto Pollensa Pine Walk, the area is popular for cycling (there is a great cycle path running through the town to Alcudia and beyond), as well as activities for watersports fanatics too.